South Cebu boasts epic waterfalls, panoramic viewpoints, swimming with whale sharks, and much more!

 An impressive bamboo suspension bridge surrounded by coconut palms stretches across the river and on the other side is the beginning of the jungle trail to Dau Waterfall.

-Vines cover the canyon walls and blue Gatorade colored waters cascade seamlessly past as we navigated our way towards Dao Waterfall.
+Vines cover the canyon walls and blue Gatorade-colored waters cascade seamlessly past us as we navigated our way toward Dao Waterfall.

 There are many turquoise rock pools along the way that are well worth stopping at for a quick dip and this is where you’ll likely get your best photos.

 The pools at the base of the falls aren’t quite as blue as the ones on the way up but it is still a worthy spot for a swim to cool off after the hike.

 Full Blog Post → Dao Falls

 It’s not quite as popular as Kawasan Falls just up the road, but the word is spreading quickly about this awesome tourist destination in Cebu that supports eco-tourism.

 Aguinid Falls is located in the small village of Samboan in South Cebu.
 From Oslob, it’s a 30-minute drive and from Moalboal it’s approximately 1 hour and 20 minutes drive to reach Aguinid Falls.

-The entrance fee to Aguinid Falls is 300 pesos which includes compulsory safety equipment (wet shoes, helmet and life jacket), two guides and also the tip for the guides.
+The entrance fee to Aguinid Falls is 300 pesos which includes compulsory safety equipment (wet shoes, helmet, and life jacket), two guides, and also the tip for the guides.

 Although the locals say there are eight levels of falls, only six levels are currently accessible as they are still working to improve the trail to the higher levels.

-This is not your typical waterfall where you take a short trek in, go for a dip and take photos, but rather an epic and very physical adventure that involves jumping, climbing ropes and navigating your way through the cascading falls.
+This is not your typical waterfall where you take a short trek in, go for a dip and take photos, but rather an epic and very physical adventure that involves jumping, climbing ropes, and navigating your way through the cascading falls.

 It took us around two hours to complete the Aguinid Falls tour but that included many stops to take photos.
 For the average person, it would take around one hour from start to finish.

 Full Blog Post → Aguinid Falls

-One is the blue gatorade-colored springs and jungle surrounds at this location and two because there are multiple levels at Inambakan Falls which makes this one of the most epic South Cebu tourist spots to explore.
+One is the blue Gatorade-colored springs and jungle surrounds at this location and two is because there are multiple levels at Inambakan Falls which makes this one of the most epic South Cebu tourist spots to explore.

 Inambakan Falls is located in the small village of Ginatilan in South Cebu.
-Inambakan Falls Ginatilan is best visited from the nearby beach town of Oslob, which is approximately a 45-minute drive.
+The falls are best visited from the nearby beach town of Oslob, which is approximately a 45-minute drive.

 The entrance fee at Inambakan Falls is 50 pesos and an additional 10 pesos for parking.

-The hike down to the main falls takes no more than 5 minutes from the jump-off point and the trail winds upstream until it emerges at the base of the 100-foot tall Inambakan Falls.
+The hike down to the main falls takes no more than 5 minutes from the jump-off point and the trail winds upstream until it emerges at the base of the 100-foot-tall Inambakan Falls.

 Once you’ve taken a dip in the milky blue waters at the main set of falls, continue hiking along the trail and up the stairs to the next few levels of these Ginatilan Falls.

 You can stop in at the second level of Inambakan which features a shallow rock pool right at the top of the main set of falls.

-At the level up from here was my favorite because there are several cliff jumping spots into a number of refreshing rock pools.
+The level up from here was my favorite because there are several cliff-jumping spots into a number of refreshing rock pools.

 Continuing on, I followed the trail up a little higher to the top level of Inambakan Falls which features a large swimming hole and more cliff-jumping spots.

 Full Blog Post → Inambakan Falls

-A visit to Tumalog Falls is typically combined with the Oslob Whale Shark Tour which is another great activity you can add to your South Cebu itinerary!
+A visit to Tumalog Falls is typically combined with the Oslob Whale Shark Tour which is another great activity you can add to your itinerary!

 There is one tour that I can recommend which is a full-day trip from Cebu City and it includes swimming with whale sharks in Oslob and a visit to Tumalog Falls.

-The Tumalog Falls entrance fee is 20 pesos if you plan to visit without a tour and opening times are Monday to Sunday from 6am to 5pm.
+The Tumalog Falls entrance fee is 50 pesos if you plan to visit without a tour and the opening times are Monday to Sunday from 6 am to 5 pm.